melissa-cjt/RIBDetector/README.md

     i. **'doc/rfcxxx.txt'** contains the RFC document of network protocol.

-    ii. **'config/rfc_config_xx.json'**, example of configuration file describing the format of specific keywords and meta-info in BGP, OSPF and other routing protocols.
+    ii. **'config/rfc_config_xx.json'**, example of configuration file describing the format of specific keywords and meta-info in BGP, EIGRP and DHCP protocols.
 Users can modify the file if needed.

     iii. **'proc/xx.bc'**, example of  .bc file of network protocol implementations complied with LLVM.